dgp1130/rules_prerender/README.md

 Prefer using `bazel run @nodejs//:npm -- ...` and
 `bazel run @nodejs//:node -- ...` over using `npm` and `node` directly so they are strongly versioned with the repository.
+Alternatively, you can install [`nvm`](https://github.com/nvm-sh/nvm) and run `nvm use` to switch the `node` and `npm` commands to use the correct versions in this repository.

 NOTE: If you encounter "Missing inputs" errors from `fsevents` or other optional dependencies, make sure you are using `npm ci` instead of `npm install`.